lostkuma/IronHack16s/README.md

-**SmartVeggies for Indiana** v1.0.0 - 2016-03-26
+**Find My Veggies** v1.0.0 - 2016-03-26
 Please visit GitHub for the complete code here: [https://github.com/lostkuma/iron-hack-project/](https://github.com/lostkuma/iron-hack-project/)

-This is a Web App to help people find fresh and cheap vegetables for Indiana Area.
+This is a Web App to help people find fresh and cheap vegetables for Tippecanoe County.

 The App uses Google Map API combined with open datasets to display features for local food markets regarding to vegetables.
-Those features include but not limited to: freshness, price, open hours, distance, predicted transportation time, parking lot accessibility, customer ratings, service, etc. for a single store.
+Those features will include but not limited to: freshness, price, open hours, distance, predicted transportation time, parking lot accessibility, customer ratings, service, etc. for a single store.
 As well as the comparison function over these features for multiple stores.

 **Description**
 * Datasets
 dataets that will be used are listed.
 However, at this phase not all details of how they will be used are specified.
+More datasets maybe added later.

 	* Climate Data Online (http://catalog.data.gov/dataset/climate-data-online-cdo)
+		** Normals Daily Data for Indiana from 3/24/2012 to 3/24/2016
+	*
 3. Description of the datasets and function design
  * [name] [link] [data type] [data columns used] [data amount] Please provide a name+link+basicInfo to each dataset you have used.
  * [Y/N] Do you use the primary dataset ”online climate data” from data.gov?